Why am I able to persevere through my trials?

 Let’s Begin With Prayer

 Lord, we come today into Your presence and ask You to instruct us and teach us in the way which we should go; We ask that You will counsel us with Your eye upon us, (Psa 32:8).
+Thank you!

 LOOK at What God Says